Brittany Daniel

 Brittany Ann Daniel (born March 17, 1976) is an American actress.
-She is the twin sister of photographer and former actress Cynthia Daniel.
 Daniel is best known for her roles as Jessica Wakefield in the teen drama series Sweet Valley High (1994–1997) and as Kelly Pitts in the CW/BET comedy-drama series The Game (2006–2011; 2014–2015).
-Her film credits include Brandy in Joe Dirt (2001) and its 2015 sequel, White Chicks (2004), and Skyline (2010).
+Her film credits include Brandy in Joe Dirt (2001) and its sequel Joe Dirt 2: Beautiful Loser (2015), White Chicks (2004), and Skyline (2010).

+Daniel is the twin sister of photographer and former actress Cynthia Daniel.

 Early life

-On March 17, 1976, Brittany and her twin sister, Cynthia, were born in Gainesville, Florida, to Carolyn and Charlton Bradford ('C.B.')
+On March 17, 1976, Brittany and her twin sister, Cynthia, were born in Gainesville, Florida, to Carolyn and Charlton Bradford "C.B."
 Daniel Jr. They have an older brother, Brad.
 By age 11, both girls were signed to the Ford Agency and began modeling.
 They appeared in Seventeen and YM.
 They also appeared in ads for Doublemint gum as the Doublemint Twins.

 Career

 Both girls began acting in the 1989 with an appearance in the sitcom The New Leave It to Beaver.
 In 1992, when she was sixteen, Brittany won the role of Mila Rosnovsky on the short-lived syndicated teen drama Swan's Crossing.
 She then moved to New York to film the series.

 After high school, she landed the role of Jessica Wakefield in the television series Sweet Valley High (twin sister Cynthia portrayed Jessica's twin, Elizabeth).
-During the run of Sweet Valley High, the girls made their film debut in the drama The Basketball Diaries (1995) alongside Leonardo DiCaprio.
+During the run of Sweet Valley High, they made their film debut in the drama The Basketball Diaries (1995) alongside Leonardo DiCaprio.